johnewart/dapr-proposal-process/README.md

 ## Proposal Language

-This information can be included either in the template or in a README -- and is designed to provide a common language for proposals so that the expectations are clear.
+This section is intended to provide a common language for proposals so that expectations are clear.

 ### Terminology